Bashir1999/alzheimers_data/README.md

 The chart does not show a clear trend in Alzheimer's diagnosis rates based on BMI.
 For example, the diagnosis rates in lower BMI categories (15-19, 20-24) are similar to those in higher BMI categories (30-34, 35-39).
 This suggests that BMI may not be a strong indicator of Alzheimer's diagnosis, as there doesn’t appear to be a direct correlation between BMI and Alzheimer’s risk in this dataset.

 The 20-24 BMI range has the highest number of Alzheimer's diagnoses among all categories.
-This could indicate a higher prevalence within this range, though it may also be reflective of the distribution of patients across different BMI categories in the dataset.
+This could indicate a higher prevalence within this range, though it may also be reflective of the distribution of patients across different BMI categories in the dataset. <br /> <br /> <br />